-Corner Lots.
+1. Corner Lots.
 A site bounded by two or more adjacent street lines that have an angle of intersection of less than 135 degrees.
 The front yard of a corner lot shall adjoin the shortest street property line, provided that where street property lines are substantially the same length, the Director shall determine the location of the front yard.
 See Figure 19.36.2-C, Corner Lot.

 - 2. Flag Lots.
-The following dimensional standards apply to flag lots: - a.
-The flagpole or panhandle portion of the lot shall be a minimum of 24 feet wide and the depth of the flagpole or panhandle shall not exceed 150 feet as measured from the adjacent public or private street. - b.
-The flag portion of a flag lot is subject to the lot width/depth requirements for non-flag lots.
+The following dimensional standards apply to flag lots: - The flagpole or panhandle portion of the lot shall be a minimum of 24 feet wide and the depth of the flagpole or panhandle shall not exceed 150 feet as measured from the adjacent public or private street. - b.
+The flag portion of a flag lot is subject to the lot width/depth requirements for non-flag lots. - The flagpole or panhandle portion of the lot shall not be included in calculating lot size.
+C. See Figure 19.36.2-D, Flag and Irregular Lots.